Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-56-dataquake.md

 “Yeah…” Firth looked across at the mirror and folded his huge arms at his reflection.
 “An’ fuck, look at me.
 I’m fuckin’ *young* again!
 It’s a goddamned head trip.”

 Adam could imagine.
-Where the Crude had only paused his own maturation, in Firth’s case---and Powell’s, and Murray’s, and Blaczynski’s---they’d all visibly got younger in the face.
+Where the Crude had only paused his own maturation, in Firth’s case - and Powell’s, and Murray’s, and Blaczynski’s - they’d all visibly got younger in the face.
 Their wrinkles had vanished, their hair had thickened, their scars had healed.
 It was a fountain of youth.
 Adam had practically grown up seeing old, craggy Firth every single day, and now…he was young again, his old injuries completely healed and *gone* thanks to the Crude and other advanced regenerative medicine.
 He wasn’t weather-beaten, he wasn’t all smashed up anymore…hell, he was *handsome* now, in a brutal sort of way.

 Everyone on the team was pretty fuckin’ genetically blessed, Gaoian and human alike, and there wasn’t a man among them who didn’t score well in the looks department.
 The “ugly” ones had always been Thurrsto—who really wasn’t, he just didn’t look like a traditional Whitecrest—and Firth, who had looked like what happened if you took a very good-looking young man and beat his face in every day for years on end.